-These dogs created living fences around cattle and pigs, driving them as instructed by a herder.
-Also used as a hunting dog, these brave, medium-size dogs still serve in the South for taking down feral hogs.
+These dogs created living fences around cattle and pigs, driving them while instructed by a herder.
+Also used as a hunting dog, this brave, medium-size Southern dog breed is still used in the Southern U.S. for taking down feral hogs.

-Since one of his original purposes was driving cattle and pigs to market, as well as hunting wild hogs, it's no surprise that the catahoula requires a great deal of exercise.
-If you don't have the time to take this dog for extensive exercise every day, it's best to find another breed.
-As Catahoula Rescue puts it, "One to two hours daily of running or hard play is just the beginning."
+Considering that one of the dog's original purposes was driving cattle and pigs to market as well as hunting wild hogs, it's no surprise that the Catahoula requires a great deal of exercise.
+If you don't have the time to take this dog for extensive exercise daily, it's best to find another breed.
+One to two hours a day of hard running is the minimum required for these dogs.
 All that pent-up energy needs unleashing, so it's common for the underexercised Catahoula to exhibit seriously destructive behavior.

-If raised with cats from puppyhood, your catahoula might get on just fine with the household kitties, although strange cats are ripe for chasing.
+If raised with cats from puppyhood, your Catahoula might get on just fine with the household felines, although strange cats are ripe for chasing.
 However, these dogs don't necessarily play well with other canines.
-If you want to keep another dog in your home with your catahoula, it should be the opposite sex.
+If you want to keep another dog in your home with your Catahoula, it should be the opposite sex.
 That's true even if both are spayed or neutered.

 It takes a tough dog to control cattle or bring down hogs.
-Catahoulas are a dominant breed, not a good choice for the timid or novice dog owner.
-Your dog must respect you as the pack leader, or he'll be calling the shots in your household.
-Obedience training is a must.
-Be firm but gentle when disciplining your catahoula.
-Because of his dominant nature, if he feels threatened by your discipline, he might become aggressive.
+Catahoulas are a dominant breed and are not a good choice for the timid or novice dog owner.
+Your dog must become well socialized to become gentle and trustworthy in the household.
+Obedience training that embraces positive reinforcement is strongly recommended.